Planetbiru/MagicAppBuilder/README.md

 3. delete existing data
 4. requires approval to create new data, change data and delete data
 5. have a rule that the user who approves the creation, change and deletion of data must be different from the user who creates, changes and deletes data
+6. Data can be exported to Microsoft Excel and CSV formats.

 This project must be created in a very fast time, even less than 3 months.